krishnaganiga7/GridLocalization/README.md

 The problem consists of the following steps:

-1. Read the ROS bag (Use Approach 2.
-If you are using C++, you will have to define new messages types)
+1. Read the ROS bag.
 2. Write functions to convert a robot pose from discrete to continuous and vice-versa
 3. Define a function for odom motion model
 4. Define a function for sensor model